religionhistory/drhwrapper/README.md

 7. Currently the API will give an error if too many answersets are requested.
 I believe that we cannot easily fix this problem, but I would still like this confirmed.
 This is documented here: https://basecamp.com/1771727/projects/11075898/todos/492858628

+8. Figure out how we want to handle keys: currently anyone can make read request which can crash our system.
+We need a system to handle this.
+Asked Mike on 2024-05-16.

+9. Consider whether write API functionality should be integrated into same base class as the read API or whether to keep these distinct.
+They will most likely have different users.

-8. Organize the code and the examples such that this can be turned into a Python package that can be installed through pip.
+10. Organize the code and the examples such that this can be turned into a Python package that can be installed through pip.
 I would prefer to fix most of the problems that we currently have before proceeding with this.

 # Notes